pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 as a matrix.
 The entire matrix is re-calculated on each step.
 These programs are very simple but have two disadvantages.
 Firstly, they are limited by the size of the matrix, and Life structures are known to be able to grow indefinitely (for example, by spawning gliders).
-This means such programs can only produce approximate results, such as the result we saw for R-pentamino above.
+This means such programs can only produce approximate results, such as the result we saw for the R-pentamino above.
 Secondly, most Life colonies contain much fewer live cells than there're squares in the matrix, which suggests a way of improving speed -- to keep track of the occupied cells in some data structure and only